JacobEmmersonStovall/parm/apps/f5/README.md

 Now the focus is building out this blog.
 It has very strange patterns.
 Here are the key features:
 * you can define values in the live config which are then bundled with the app at build time
 * you can define build-time file overrides by appending your app name to any existing file in the codebase
-* you can add whitelisted React components to your markdown in blog posts and they will render correctly
+* you can add wokelisted React components to your markdown in blog posts and they will render correctly

 It's been an interesting experiment.
 I will continue to simply use this as a playground for proofing React components and hosting random tools or widgets I build.